The Theory of Money, Part 39

 And even if one bank wants to play it safe, they will be earning a lot less profit, and sooner or later their investment strategy will be changed to put them more in line with other banks.

 I have a strong preference toward free markets, but I also believe government assistance to help markets run efficiently is important.
 Unfortunately, intervention in a market in this way does not help the market run efficiently; instead, it skews incentives and leads resources to being dedicated to different purposes than the market would otherwise direct them to, which leads to inefficiencies in ways that are often impossible to calculate.
-It’s the same principle as administrative pricing that I discussed last week.
+It’s the same principle as administrative pricing that I discussed in Part 36.